Spartanlasergun/Advanced_Level_Statistics/Exercise_1b/readme.txt

 can only process the raw data set - this essentially means that in answering the questions where the sorted data is provided, I am left with the task of recreating the raw data set for use with matplotlib.

+Since the text specifically asks for a histogram plot that utilizes frequency density, some of the answers provided may not be accurate with respect to the question itself.
+However, since the dataplot for the raw frequencies only vary from the frequency density plot where the intervals are non-uniform, many of the answers given will still appear accurate data visualizations.